Kuberwastaken/blog/content/BITS/index.md

 - [Exam Materials](https://kuberwastaken.github.io/blog/BITS/Exam-Materials/index) - The stuff I used to study for BITS exams (and refer during the test)
 - [Marks Calculators](https://kuberwastaken.github.io/blog/BITS/Marks-Calculators/index) - Simple Excel Sheets with Formulas to calculate GPAs
 - More soon?
-Probably? (get in touch if you have ideas)
+Probably? (get in touch if you have ideas :) )

 Get in touch with me: